By Suroor Alikhan

 In Mexico, she finally wins her badge of courage.
 A doom-monger who tells her she’ll never make it to Durango recants once he learns she had just cycled through Baja: “Jesus Christ; you’re crazy!
 Forget everything I said.
 You’ll be okay.”
-And she deserves the respect: neither athlete nor seasoned traveller, she is a gutsy woman and an enjoyable travel companion.
+And she deserves the respect: neither an athlete nor seasoned traveler, she is a gutsy woman and an enjoyable travel companion.

-Sliced Iguana: Travels in Mexico
+Review – Sliced Iguana: Travels in Mexico

 by Isabella Tree